ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_dgt_connector/README.md

 and edits 'DGT Connector'.

+It's also necessary to configure with same settings:

+> Configuration > Regional and Language > Poetry client

+which points here:

+> admin/config/regional/poetry-client

 ### TRANSLATOR SETTINGS
 - *Auto accept finished translations*: Check this if the site owner wants to review a translation before publishing it.